amine-ui/PFE-HIRFATI/README.md

 ## How To Run this Project

-Firstavall you must to follow this steps:
+Firsteval you must to follow this steps:

 - Start MySql.
 - Go to phpMyAdmin create DataBase called hirfati_db.
 - copy all code in file .env.example to new fil (create file called .env in same place).
 - Go to project and open with VsCode.

-run there commands
+Run this commands

 - composer i
 - npm i